 3. Do they tell you who won before?

 The gold standard is: Tell me who won the gold.
 Show me faces and names, and let me hear them talk about winning.

 Example: Debt.com has profiled a past sweepstakes winner, and you can read more comments from them below.

 Cathy Gibson, California

 This is great.
-I like to try my luck every now and then, especially when the lotto jackpot has built up or on an interesting sweepstakes.
-Thank you for making me winner in your sweepstakes.
+I like to try my luck every now and then, especially when the lotto jackpot has built up or interesting sweepstakes.
+Thank you for making me a winner in your sweepstakes.

 Brittany Gamble, Florida

 The only sweepstakes I really enter are the HGTV ones, so this one was kind of different.
 I entered because I received an email that you guys were having this sweepstake, and I was like, “This is good because of my credit card debt that I need to pay off.”

 Thank you for picking my name.
 I enter sweepstakes as a hobby.
 As they say, you never know.
 I don’t think we’re serious enough about our personal debts.

 Article last modified on August 31, 2018 Published by Debt.com, LLC .